pixelbuildlab/expo-fit-build-app/expo-app/app.md

     -   replace expo with react-native
     -   enable liquid class
     -   dont pass id to get workouts/ use token
-    -   fix shadows in android using library or custom
+    -   fix shadows in android using library or custom or elevations[2]->sm
     -   add delete date to workouts and then get only active/non-deleted
     -   remove refresh on workout history as invalidate query to refetch
     -   implement sanity/supabase(later planned) in backend